learn-co-curriculum/phrg-activerecord-associations-review/README.md

 end
 ```

-We now have access to some new instance methods, like `author`:
+We now have access to some new instance methods, like `author`.
+This will return the actual `author` object that is attached to that `@post`.

 ```ruby
 @post.author_id = 5